adamsilver/fdpb/03-book-a-flight.md

 - The `autocomplete="off"` attribute stops browsers making their own suggestions which would interfere with those offered by our component.
 - The `autocapitalize="none"` attribute stops some browsers from autocapitalising the first letter.
 More on this is in the next chapter.

-**Suggestions list notes**
+**Menu notes**

-- The `role="list"` denotes that this element contains one or more options each with a `role="option"` attribute.
-The `<ul>` will be populated as the user types in the text box.
+- The `role="list"` attribute denotes that this element contains one or more options each with a `role="option"` attribute.
+The `<ul>` will be populated with suggestions as the user types in the text box.
 - The `aria-selected="true"` attribute tells users which  option within the list is selected or not by toggling the value between `true` and `false`.
 - The `tabindex="-1"` attribute allows us to set focus to the options programatically in response to certain key presses.
-More on this shortly.
+More on this later.
 - The `data-option-value` attribute stores the equivalent select box option value.
 When the user selects an option in the autocomplete, the select box value is updated to the value of the `data-option-value` attribute.
-Ultimately, this is the value that is sent to the server once submitted.
+This is what ties the enhanced interface with the select box, which is ultimately sent to the server once the form is submitted.

-As the user types, suggestions will appear in the menu below which is adequate feedback for sighted users.
-However, the suggestions aren't determinable to screen reader users without leaving the text box to explore the items in the menu that follows.
+As the user types, suggestions will appear in the menu below.
+While this is sufficient feedback for sighted users, they aren't determinable by screen reader users without leaving the text box to explorer the items in the menu.

 To provide a comparable experience (principle 1), we can use a live region as laid out in chapter 2, “Checkout”.
-It will be populated with “13 results available” which is enough information to decide whether they want to keep typing (to narrow the results) or move to the suggestions.
+It will be populated with “13 results available” which lets users decide to keep typing (to narrow the results further) or to move to the menu to select a suggestion.
 The `visually-hidden` class is necessary because the live region is only valuable to screen reader users in this case.

 #### Text Box Interactions